 Origins

-first used as a surname in the late 14th century in the West Riding
+was first used as a surname in the late 14th century in the West

-of Yorkshire, and the man who assumed it was John de Crabtre, a resident of
+Riding of Yorkshire, and the man who assumed it was John de Crabtre, a resident

-several other early records, one as far back as 1301, of persons in different
+are several other early records, one as far back as 1301, of persons in

-parts of England who were described as living near a crabapple tree, but there
+different parts of England who were described as living near a crabapple tree,

-hundred years, there were variations in the spelling of the surname – Crabtre,
+three hundred years, there were variations in the spelling of the surname –

-Crabbtree, Crabetre, Crabtrie, Crabtry, Crabtrey, Crabtrye and Krabtree have
+Crabtre, Crabbtree, Crabetre, Crabtrie, Crabtry, Crabtrey, Crabtrye and

-all been found, the most common being Crabtre – but by the end of the 17th
+Krabtree have all been found, the most common being Crabtre – but by the end of

 can be attributed to the fact that none of the Crabtrees could then read or